 - Very expensive for simple sync ($360+/year is 24x more than Hetk)

-- Steep learning curve (requires understanding of Zapier workflows)
+- Steep learning curve

-- Slow sync (15+ minute delays, not real-time)
+- Slow sync (15+ minute delays)

 - Overkill if you only need calendar sync

 Not ideal for: Anyone who only wants calendar sync.
-Use Hetk or SyncThemCalendars instead.

-OGCS (OpenCalendarSync) — Free but limited
+OGCS (OpenCalendarSync) — free but limited

 Price: Completely free (open-source)